fletchjp/MERG-Arduino-OpenLCB/OlcbBasicNode/README.md

 It has a supporting chooseBoard.h which tries to change the pinout mapping based on the board type in use.
 This will likely need to be modified.
 For example, the AVR328 expects buttonleds on pins 14-19, while a Tiva123 uses its two buttons as inputs and the RYB LED as outputs.

+## Modifications

+None yet.
+I need to add information about how to configure a DUE.